guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >  dockerfile: Dockerfile.dev
 >```

-Environment variables at docker are visible from inside the running container.
-The most common and simple use case a Docker environmenr vairnale if for specifying thing like a curret runtime configuration such as dev or prod.
+<strong style="color: #d65d0e">Environment variables</strong> at Docker are <strong style="color: #d79921">visible from inside the running container</strong>.
+The most common and simple use case a Docker environment variable if for specifying thing like a current runtime configuration such as dev or prod.

-Build arguments are a type of environment variable that are available to docker only at build time, but not inside the container.
+<strong style="color: #d65d0e">Build arguments</strong> are a <strong style="color: #b16286">type of</strong> <strong style="color: #d79921">environment variable that are available to docker only at build time</strong>, but not inside the container.
 They are useful for specifying a version for a certain build tool or cloud platform configuration.

 >[!example] Example - build argument
 >```yaml